 The Under2 Coalition is a diverse group of governments around the world who set ambitious targets to combat climate change.
 Central to the Under2 MOU (Memorandum of Understanding) is an agreement from all signatories to reduce their greenhouse gas emissions 80 to 95 percent below 1990 levels, or limit to 2 annual metric tons of CO2-equivalent per capita, by 2050.
-A total of 170 jurisdictions spanning 33 countries and six continents have signed or endorsed the Under2 MOU.
-Together, the Under2 Coalition represents 1.18 billion people and $27.5 trillion in GDP – equivalent to 16 percent of the global population and 37 percent of the global economy.
+A total of 176 jurisdictions spanning 36 countries and six continents have signed or endorsed the Under2 MOU.
+Collectively, the Under2 Coalition represents 1.2 billion people and $28.8 trillion in GDP – equivalent to 16 percent of the global population and 39 percent of the global economy.

 The Under2 MOU originated from a partnership between California and Baden-Württemberg with the aim of bringing together ambitious states and regions willing to make a number of key commitments toward emissions reduction and to help galvanize action at the COP 21 (Conference of the Parties) Paris Climate Change Conference in December 2015.

 To view a two pager outlining the Under2 Coalition’s vision, goals, work streams, map, and members (last updated in April 2017), please click here.